Robert F. Williams

-Robert Franklin Williams (February 26, 1925 – October 15, 1996) was an American civil rights leader and author best known for serving as president of the Monroe, North Carolina chapter of the NAACP in the 1950s and into 1961.
-He succeeded in integrating the local public library and swimming pool in Monroe.
+Robert Franklin Williams (February 26, 1925 – October 15, 1996) was an American civil rights leader and author best known for serving as the first president of the Republic of New Afrika (RNA) from 1968 to 1971 and president of the Monroe, North Carolina chapter of the National Association for the Advancement of Colored People (NAACP) in the 1950s and into 1961.

+Williams succeeded in integrating the local public library and swimming pool in Monroe.
 At a time of high racial tension and official abuses, Williams promoted armed Black self-defense in the United States.
-In addition, he helped gain support for gubernatorial pardons in 1959 for two young African-American boys who had received lengthy reformatory sentences in what was known as the Kissing Case of 1958.
+In addition, he helped gain support for gubernatorial pardons in 1959 for two young African American boys who had received lengthy reformatory sentences in what was known as the Kissing Case of 1958.

 Williams obtained a charter from the National Rifle Association and set up a rifle club to defend Black people in Monroe from Ku Klux Klan or other attackers.
 The local chapter of the NAACP supported Freedom Riders who traveled to Monroe in the summer of 1961 in a test of integrating interstate buses.
-In August 1961 he and his wife left the United States for several years to avoid kidnapping charges after a white couple got lost in the black part of town in Monroe.
-The local police and the FBI allegedly convinced the couple to say Williams had kidnapped them, and the FBI put out a warrant for his arrest, causing him to flee to Cuba, and, later, the People's Republic of China.
-These charges were dropped by the state when his trial opened in 1975 following his return in 1970.
+In August 1961, Williams and his wife left the United States to avoid federal kidnapping charges, first traveling to Canada, then Cuba, and later the People's Republic of China.
+These charges were dropped by the state when his trial opened in 1975, following his return in 1970.

+Williams advocated black self-defense.
 Williams' book Negroes with Guns (1962) has been reprinted many times, most recently in 2013.
 It details his experience with violent racism and his disagreement with the non-violent wing of the Civil Rights Movement.
 The text was widely influential; Black Panther Party founder Huey Newton and African American Defense League founder Mauricelm-Lei Millere cited it as a major inspiration.

 Early life

 Youth

-Robert Franklin Williams was born in Monroe, North Carolina on February 26, 1925, to Emma Carter and John L. Williams who worked as a railroad boiler washer.
+Robert Franklin Williams was born in Monroe, North Carolina, on February 26, 1925, to Emma Carter and John L. Williams who worked as a railroad boiler washer.
 He had two sisters, Lorraine Garlington and Jessie Link, and two brothers, John H. Williams and Edward S. Williams.
 His grandmother, a former slave of Yoruba ancestry, gave Williams his grandfather's rifle.
 His grandfather had been a Republican campaigner and publisher of the newspaper The People's Voice during the hard years after Reconstruction in North Carolina.
 At the age of 11, Williams witnessed the beating and dragging of a black woman by police officer Jesse Helms Sr. Helms Sr., later the Monroe chief of police, was the father of future United States Senator Jesse Helms.

 As a young man, Williams joined the Great Migration, traveling north for industrial work during World War II.
+He worked in factories in Detroit.
 He witnessed the 1943 Detroit race riot prompted by labor competition between white and black Americans.
 Drafted in 1944, he served for a year and a half as a private in the then segregated Marines before returning home to Monroe.